-The drawing tools available to us have limited capabilities, restricting the value range that we can create using pencil and paper.
+Our drawing tools have limited capabilities, restricting the value range that we can create using pencil and paper.

-However, this does not hinder our ability to create realistic illusions of form and perspective, because we dont need an infinite range of values to create convincing drawings!
+However, none of this hinders our ability to create realistic illusions of form, because we don't need an infinite range of values to create convincing drawings!

 We can depict what we see most effectively by simplifying our observations.

 Simplifying values produces a much more cohesive, believable drawing than recording every value and minute detail that you see.

 Artists realized this hundreds of years ago and created a system of simplifying and organizing values called...

-NEW ENTRY: When we draw, we attempt to create an illusion of the values found in nature.
-We can't truly recreate the exact values for several reasons: